10 Ways You Can Save Money Building Your Custom Home

 - Source your own materials: Did you know that you can source your own materials?
 While many contractors will be able to find better prices on bulk items (especially if they have established relationships with national vendors and suppliers), there are certain cases when you can buy high quality (yet less expensive) items on your own.
 Most often, you can find cheaper appliances from large retailers.
 You can also shop liquidation sales to purchase materials at their lowest cost, even if they won’t be used for several months.

-- Take advantage of family and friend connections: If you have family or friends who work as builders, plumbers or electricians, then you should by all means reach out to them.
+- Take advantage of family and friend connections: If you have family or friends who work as builders or plumbers, then you should by all means reach out to them.
 Whether your family and friends are able to help with your DIY projects, or they have connections of their own at local appliance shops, you can save thousands of dollars simply by asking for help.

 - Apply for applicable home improvement or energy efficiency tax credits: While tax credits won’t save you money during the actual construction phase, they are a great way to get some of your money back once your custom house is built.
 Be sure to research possible home improvement or energy efficient tax credits before you begin the construction phase.
 In fact, by doing a little bit of research, you can save thousands of dollars simply by choosing the right energy efficient appliances and materials.